ruyrybeyro/chrootvpn/README.md

 INSTRUCTIONS
 ============

-Download rpm or deb file from last release or vpn.sh.
+For the stable release, download rpm or deb file from the last release.

-Please fill up VPN and VPNIP before using this script.
-SPLIT might or not have to be filled, depending on your needs and Checkpoint VPN routes.

-if /opt/etc/vpn.conf is present the above script settings will be ignored. vpn.conf is created upon first instalation.

-- first time, if filled VPN, VPNIP inside the script run it as

-	vpn.sh -i

-Otherwise, run it as:
+- First time installing, run it as:

         vnp.sh -i --vpn=FQDN_DNS_name_of_VPN